Reward Machines for Deep RL in Noisy and Uncertain Environments: Experiments

 \subsection{Abstraction Models}

 In the Gold Mining Problem, we consider toy abstraction models based on the probabilities in Figure~\ref{fig:gold_mining} as described in the running examples.
-TDM is equivalent to the full RM state inference procedure for IBU except it only updates the RM state belief when digging for the first time at the current cell.
+TDM is equivalent to IBU except it only updates the RM state belief when digging for the first time at the current cell.

-In all other domains, abstractions models are neural networks trained from data.
+In all other domains, abstractions models are neural networks trained via supervised learning.
 We collect training datasets comprising 2K episodes in each domain (equalling 103K interactions in Traffic Light, 397K interactions in Kitchen, and 3.7M interactions in Colour Matching), along with validation and test datasets of 100 episodes each.
-This data is generated by random policy and labelled with propositional evaluations from $\mathcal{L}$ and ground-truth RM states.
-To obtain abstraction models, we train classifiers on their respective target labels and we select optimal hyperparameters according to a grid search.\footnote{For RL training on Traffic Light and Kitchen, we continue to finetune the abstraction models using data collected by the policy--- this is to verify that partial observability is difficult to handle even with virtually unlimited data and no distributional shift.}

-We note that all abstraction models are trained on equivalent data, ensuring a fair comparison between different RM state inference algorithms.
-To verify that these abstraction models are indeed noisy, we use the test set to evaluate the precision and recall of a classifier trained to predict propositional evaluations (Figure~\ref{fig:symbol_noise}).
+This data is generated by a random policy and labelled with propositional evaluations from $\mathcal{L}$ and ground-truth RM states.
+To obtain abstraction models, we train classifiers on their respective target labels and we select optimal hyperparameters according to a grid search.\footnote{For RL training on Traffic Light and Kitchen, we continue to finetune the abstraction models using data collected by the policy--- this is to verify that partial observability is difficult to handle even with virtually unlimited data and no distributional shift.} We note that all abstraction models are trained on equivalent data, ensuring a fair comparison between different inference modules.
+To verify that abstraction models are indeed noisy, we use the test set to evaluate the precision and recall of a classifier trained to predict propositional evaluations (Figure~\ref{fig:symbol_noise}).
 We find that key propositions towards decision making, such as running a red light in Traffic Light, or whether the chores are done in Kitchen, are uncertain.

-\subsection{Results -- Reinforcement Learning}
+\subsection{Results: Reinforcement Learning}

-We train policies for each method and report RL learning curves in Figure~\ref{fig:learning_curves}.
-The TDM policy performs well in all domains without access to the labelling function, achieving similar performance to the Oracle agent.
-In contrast, the Memory only agent, which does not exploit the RM structure, makes little progress on any domain.
-Naive and IBU perform well in some cases, but can be unstable---each fails completely on one of the partially observable domains.

-Qualitatively, we observe the following noteworthy behaviours.
-In Gold Mining, the Naive policy often digs at the nearby cell believed to yield gold with 0.6 probability (but in actuality yielding iron pyrite) before immediately heading to the depot.
-IBU repeatedly digs at the same cell to increase its belief of having obtained gold.
-Meanwhile, TDM learns a robust strategy of mining at multiple different cells to maximize its chance of having obtained gold.
+We report RL learning curves for each method and environment in Figure~\ref{fig:learning_curves}.
+The key results are: